 Subsidized school meals (subvencije šolske prehrane) are intended for children in primary and secondary schools.
-Subsidies amount to 40%, 70% or 100% of school meal price for children in primary school and secondary school.
+Children from families with net family income per family member below 53% of average net wage are eligible for snacks and children from families with net family income per family member below 36% of average net wage are eligible for lunch.
 This benefit is means-tested.